FabricMC/fabricmc.net/index.md

 ---
 layout: page
 ---
-Fabric is a lightweight, experimental modding toolchain for Minecraft.
+Fabric is a lightweight modding toolchain for Minecraft.

 ## design